-The Colosseum, a true symbol of Rome, provides the backdrop for “Un americano a Roma” (An American in Rome) (1954) by Steno – a classic example of the commedia all’italiana genre.
-While a sense of fun prevails in Steno’s film, this cannot be said for Bernardo Bertolucci’s “Il conformista” (The Conformist) (1970), in which, again, the Colosseum ‘plays’ a leading role.
+The Colosseum, a true symbol and icon of the city, provides the backdrop for “Un americano a Roma” (An American in Rome - 1954) by Steno – a classic example of the commedia all’italiana genre.
+The protagonist is Nando Mericoni, the unforgettable character played by Alberto Sordi, who, climbs to the top of the Flavian Amphitheater and threatens to throw himself off if his dream – a trip to Kansas City – fails to come true.
+While a sense of fun prevails in Steno’s film, this cannot be said for Bernardo Bertolucci’s “Il conformista” (The Conformist - 1970), in which, again, the monument "plays" a leading role.
 The Conformist ends dramatically inside this amphitheatre, when the main character implicates an innocent person as guilty of a murder which he, himself, has committed.

-A journalist, Gregory Peck, and a Princess, Audrey Hepburn, Rome itself, as seen from a Vespa scooter, also ‘plays’ a leading part.
-The film publicised the charms and fascination of Rome worldwide (while also advertising the scooter as a means of transport).
-The first meeting of the two main characters, amid many misapprehensions, takes place close to the Arch of Septimius Severus, with the Roman Forum serving as a backdrop.
-We then have a brief visit to the Colosseum.
-However, the most famous scene takes place under the arcade of Santa Maria in Cosmedin, with its Mouth of the Truth.
-Peck tells Hepburn the story of the mouth.
-Should you tell a lie with your hand in the mouth, the mouth will bite your hand off.
-He then thrusts his hand into the mouth and cries out in agony.
+A journalist, Gregory Peck, a Princess, Audrey Hepburn, Rome itself, as seen from a Vespa scooter, made the wonderful and romantic film "Roman Holiday" by William Wyler timeless.
+The first meeting of the two main characters, amid many misapprehensions, takes place close to the Arch of Septimius Severus, with the Roman Forum as a backdrop.
+Then, a brief visit to the Colosseum.
+However, the most famous scene takes place under the portico of Santa Maria in Cosmedin, with its Mouth of the Truth.
+Peck tells Hepburn the legend about the ancient mask: the mouth bites the hands of liars.
+He then puts his hand into the mouth and cries out in agony.
 Shock and surprise dissolves into laughter.
-An Ancient Roman manhole cover has thus become one of the city’s truly unforgettable icons.
-Attracted by the thrill of fear which this story holds for tourists even today, many visitors are drawn to this location.
+Thus, a sewer cover from ancient Rome has become an unforgettable icon of the city, attracting tourists, nostalgic, and curious in the mood for a thrill.